tatsumoto-ren/tatsumoto-ren.github.io/blog/donating-to-tatsumoto.md

 Any amount of help is important.
 Do not let our common cause fail!

+The money you donate primarily goes towards my paycheck for maintaining the website, updating and improving the existing articles (lessons), and writing new lessons.
+Additionally,
+the funds are used for working on Ajatt-Tools, which includes making, updating, and improving our software toolset, Anki add-ons, Anki decks, and other resources used in conjunction with the AJATT method.
-Depending on the monthly earnings we might be able to afford a domain name and a hosting for this site, which is currently hosted for free on Neocities.
+Depending on the monthly earnings, we might be able to afford a domain name and a hosting for this site, which is currently hosted for free on Neocities.
+If the funding is not sufficient,
+I may have to seek job opportunities elsewhere, which in turn would slow down the evolution and development of the AJATT method.

+Your continued support through donations is crucial to the ongoing progress and maintenance of this valuable resource for language learners.
 A huge thank you to everyone who stays with us!
 It is only thanks to you that we are still standing!